ajunjee-selvam/Project_1/README.md

 # Project_1 - An Analyss on the Canadian Cannabis Industry
+__Topics Covered:__
+Topic 1:
+Topic 2:
+Topic 3:
-Topic 4: How Cannabis Use has Changed across gender over the years, and Topic 5: How Cannabis Use Changes Varied Across Different Demographics
+Topic 4: How Cannabis Use has Changed across gender over the years Topic 5: How Cannabis Use Changes Varied Across Different Demographics

 __Overview__
 These 2 topics for this Canadian Cannabs Industry EDA project involves analyzng changes in cannabis use amongst different demographics during different time periods.
 The first analysis is on gender and cannabis use over the years, and the second analysis looks at how cannabis use has changed during the Covid Pandemic Wave 1 amongst 3 demographics: age group, ethnicity, and income level.